Listening for Dark Photon Radio from the Galactic Centre: Dark photon propagation in magnetised plasma

 \section{Dark photon propagation in magnetised plasma}

-In this Appendix we derive the equations of motion of photons and dark photons propagating in an anisotropic plasma, such as the magnetosphere of a neutron star, with a (possibly strong) external magnetic field $B$.
+Here we derive the equations of motion of photons and dark photons propagating in an anisotropic plasma, such as the magnetosphere of a neutron star, with a (possibly strong) external magnetic field $B$.
 We address the effects of the plasma and the non-linear interactions induced by a strong magnetic field in turn.
-Following the conventions of Ref.~\cite{Fortin:2019npr} we write the relevant parts of the Lagrangian in Eq.~\eqref{eq:L0} as
+Following the conventions of Ref.~\cite{Fortin:2019npr} we write the relevant parts of the photon and dark photon Lagrangian as

 It is convenient to redefine the photon field $A_\mu\rightarrow A_\mu+\kappa A'_\mu$ to remove the mixing term, which yields

 with $\mathcal{L}_a=-\bar{A}_\mu J^\mu$ and $\bar{A}_\mu=A_\mu+\kappa A'_\mu$.
 The dark photon coupling to electrons is suppressed by $\kappa$ and therefore weak in our parameter space of interest. $\bar{A}_\mu$ is the active state that interacts with the electromagnetic current $J^\mu$.
 In an anisotropic plasma, the Lagrangian of the current is modified to~\cite{vanderlinde2004classical}